ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x file_name adds execute permission to the owner of the file chmod u+x,g+x,o+r add multiple permissions chmod 111 adds execution permission to the owner, the group owner and the other users
+chmod u+x file_name adds execute permission to the owner of the file chmod u+x,g+x,o+r add multiple permissions chmod 111 adds execution permission to the owner, the group owner and the other users chmod 007 adds all permissions to other users, no permissions for user and group